PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :** Today I reviewed GLM: Binomial response data https://www.statsmodels.org/stable/examples/notebooks/generated/glm.html

 **Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with Counter.
-I was surprised to see @Gocher's post with congratulations.
+I was surprised to see @Gocher's post with congratulations for beeing the only female programmer coding solutions in #sg_python_community